jtblin/kube2iam/README.md

 ### kubernetes annotation

-Add an `iam/role` annotation to your containers with the role that you want to assume for this container.
+Add an `iam/role` annotation to your pods with the role that you want to assume for this pod.

 ```
 ---